shamasimran/Python-for-Data-Engineering/03_labs/Arhum_Qaiser/Sales_python_project/sales_etl.md

 # Sales Data ETL Pipeline

 A modular **ETL (Extract, Transform, Load)** project for processing sales data from Excel files into a SQL Server database using Python.
-The project includes structured logging, modular design, and configurable database connectivity.
+The project includes structured logging,configurable database connectivity.

 ---